Stop the Cycle

 Globally, unsafe water and sanitation are the leading risk factors for diarrhea.
 Infants who are not exclusively breastfed or are malnourished, and immunocompromised young children and adults are also at great risk.

-Despite substantial reductions in deaths among children under five years—from more than 1 million to less than half a million each year in the last two decades—diarrhea remains one of the deadliest threats young children face.
+Despite substantial reductions in deaths among children under five years—from more than 1 million to less than 450,000 each year in the last two decades—diarrhea remains one of the deadliest threats young children face.
 Specifically, it is responsible for about nine percent of all worldwide deaths in young children.

 The latest available estimates on diarrheal disease-related deaths are summarized below.
 Findings across sources are relatively consistent.